Welcome to St Edmund’s Nursery!

 Thank you for considering a place in our Nursery class for your child.
 If you would like to come and see us in action, then please come and spend a morning with us at one of our monthly ‘Stay and Play’ sessions for 2 and 3-year olds:

-You are also very welcome to join us at one of our free ‘Stay and Sing’ music classes on Wednesday mornings 9-9.30 a.m.
+You are also very welcome to join us at our free ‘Stay and Sing’ music classes every Wednesday morning, 9-9.30 a.m, in term time.

 Sessions and funding